 (For small hollows - which materialise as 'large bumps', simply carry out the last stages of the article on 'Top Dressing Lawns'.)

-The hollows can be filled up to the level of the bumps, with the use and application of a suitable top dressing mix.
+Apply the top dressing mix to the area, gently rake, filling in the hollows.
 Now we need a decent straight edge length of timber.
 (4x1in (100x 25mm) will be suitable - as is used in the picture.
-Use the straight edge to spread the top-dressing mix (described in the Top-Dressing article) to a rough level by screeding the straight edge back and forth.
+Use the straight edge to spread the top-dressing mix to a rough level by screeding the straight edge back and forth.

 Once level, then compact the soil by treading with heels, until firm enough not to leave a foot imprint!
 Do this when the top dressing and soil underneath is dry and not soaked - as is sometimes the case with hollows.
 (If you do it on sodden soils, then you will need to read about 'compaction' in the lawn aeration article!)